freedomofpress/securedrop-docs/docs/admin/deployment/landing_page.rst

 .. _`track`: https://github.com/Synzvato/decentraleyes/wiki/Frequently-Asked-Questions

-Do Not Hyperlink .onion Addresses
+Do not hyperlink .onion addresses
 ---------------------------------
 Because a visitor to your *Landing Page* may not be using Tor Browser yet, clicking a link to your SecureDrop instance or to any other .onion address may